ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/custom-error-responses.md

 # Custom error responses

-Custom error responses set overrides for HTTP response statuses generated either by $productName$ or upstream services.
+Custom error responses set overrides for HTTP response statuses generated either by Emissary or upstream services.

-They can be configured either on the $productName$ [`Module`](../ambassador) or on an [`Mapping`](../../using/intro-mappings/), the schema is identical.
+They can be configured either on the Emissary [`Module`](../ambassador) or on an [`Mapping`](../../using/intro-mappings/), the schema is identical.
 See below for more information on [rule precedence](#rule-precedence).